nguyenhoangdouyen/Superstore-Customer-Segmentation-Using-RFM-Model---Python-Google-Colab-/README.md

 **🔎 Why use RFM?**

 RFM (Recency, Frequency, Monetary) is a customer analysis technique based on purchasing behavior.
+In RFM analysis, each customer is assigned a score based on these three factors.
+The data is then used to categorize customers into segments, helping businesses identify key audiences for targeted marketing and sales strategies.

 - **Recency**: Measures the time elapsed since a customer's last purchase.
 - **Frequency**: Evaluates how often a customer makes transactions.
 - **Monetary**: Calculates the total amount spent by the customer.
 By applying RFM, businesses can segment customers based on their value, allowing them to optimize marketing and customer engagement strategies.

-**🛠️ How does RFM work?**

-In RFM analysis, each customer is assigned a score based on these three factors.
-The data is then used to categorize customers into segments, helping businesses identify key audiences for targeted marketing and sales strategies.

 ## 📂 Dataset Description & Data Structure